timnewsham/FuchsiaNotes/Magenta.md

 # Random Tips

 * see [https://github.com/fuchsia-mirror/magenta/blob/master/docs/hacking.md]
-  for info on getting to the shell window, and using keys
+  for info on getting to the shell window, and using keys.
+Alt-Esc to switch to terminals, Alt-Fn to jump to terminals, Alt-tab to switch to next terminal.
 * The shell has a few interesting builtins for hacking:
     * `k help` and `k mx help.
 Sends messages to a kernel debugging interface.
 Output goes to serial console.